-SOCKS sits on the transport layer above TCP and UDP (the protocols that handle basically all of your data transfers).
-This means that it can form physical connections between the client and the server to ensure that all packets arrive at their intended destinations the same way they were sent.
+SOCKS sits on the transport layer above TCP and UDP (the protocols that handle all your data transfers).
+This means it can form physical connections between the client and the server to ensure that all packets arrive at their intended destinations the same way they were sent.

-While SOCKS offers a few authentication methods (so that your device can be sure it’s connecting to what you want it to be connecting), it does not provide encryption.
-This means that anyone sitting between you and the proxy server (your ISP or a hacker that compromised your favorite public WiFi hotspot) can read your data.
+While SOCKS offers a few authentication methods (so that your device can be sure it’s connecting to what you want it to connect to), it does not provide encryption.
+Anyone sitting between you and the proxy server (your ISP or a hacker that compromised your favorite public Wi-Fi hotspot) can read your data.

 Do I need a SOCKS proxy?

 SOCKS5 proxies are ideal for scenarios that require bypassing regional filters or firewalls… and that’s it.
-If you want to encrypt your data so that it couldn’t be read between you and the server it’s routed to, you may need to look elsewhere.
-Implementing a SOCKS protocol alone does not guarantee privacy and will not keep you safe from government surveillance or attacks on public WiFi.
+You may need to look elsewhere if you want to encrypt your data so that nobody can read it.
+Implementing a SOCKS protocol alone does not guarantee your privacy and will not keep you safe from government surveillance or attacks on public Wi-Fi.

 How safe are SOCKS proxies?

-SOCKS proxies are safe if you use the premium versions – just like VPNs!
+SOCKS proxies are safe using the premium versions — just like VPNs!
 Certain proxy companies have been known to log user data.
 If you use a premium SOCKS proxy provider, this will not be an issue.
 Your information will remain safe and secure, so you can go about your business worry-free.

 What are the benefits of SOCKS proxies?

-SOCKS5 proxies can be pretty great for everyday users for a few reasons:
+SOCKS5 proxies can be pretty great for a few reasons: